nnagewad/photogallery/src/about.md

 layout: 'layouts/about.njk'
 title: 'About'
 photo: './img/about/L1000452.jpg'
-altText: 'Spiral staircase with a person partially visible, filtered through dim lighting.'
+altText: 'Spiral staircase with a person (Nikin Nagewadia) partially visible, filtered through dim lighting.'
 metaDesc: 'Information on how the photo gallery is curated, and the technology used to to develop this website.'
 ---
 All the photos here were taken by <a href="https://nikin.design" rel="noopener noreferrer" target="_blank">me</a>.